curiosum-dev/contexted/README.md

 ```

 You may also want to enable it only for certain environments, like `dev`.

+*Please also note that when this functionality is enabled, during the recompliation process, warnings are temporarly silenced to avoid logging conflicts warnings.
+It will still log warnings as intended, during first compilation, therefore it won't have any affect on normal compilation flow.*

 Read more about `Contexted.Delegator` and its options in [docs](https://hexdocs.pm/contexted/Contexted.Delegator.html).